crowbartools/firebot-custom-script-starter/README.md

 # Starter Firebot Custom Script in Typescript

 ### Setup
-1. Create a new repo based off this template or simply clone it.
+1. Create a new repo based off this template (Click "Use this Template" above) or simply fork it
 2. `npm install`

 ### Building
 Dev:
 1. `npm run build:dev`
-- Automatically copies the compiled .js to Firebots scripts folder.
+- Automatically copies the compiled .js to Firebot's scripts folder.

 Release:
 1. `npm run build`